 5. Life safety systems are compliant with no major alterations proposed.

-1. Twenty (20) or more sprinkler heads being added or moved;
+1. Twenty (20) or more sprinkler heads being added or relocated;

-2. Ten (10) or more fire alarm devices being added;
+2. Ten (10) or more fire alarm devices or appliances being added or relocated;

 3. Ceiling heights being reconfigured.

 Projects that have an overall cost of construction of five hundred thousand dollars ($500,000.00) or more but less than ten million dollars ($10,000,000.00) shall be completed within thirty (30) business days of receipt.